Janine Berdin

-Patricia Janine Dusaran Berdin (born January 28, 2002), simply known as Janine Berdin, is a Filipino singer and songwriter.
-She rose to fame when she was crowned as the grand champion of the second season of Tawag ng Tanghalan on It's Showtime.
+Patricia Janine Dusaran Berdin (born January 28, 2002) is a Filipino singer and songwriter.
+She rose to fame when she won the second season of the Tawag ng Tanghalan segment on It's Showtime (2017–2018).

-Berdin began her career as a child actress after appearing in Star Circle Quest: Search for the Next Kiddie Superstars, she appeared in several ABS-CBN TV series after her stint on the contest and prior to her singing career.
-After a five-year hiatus because of academic reasons, she tried her luck in Tawag ng Tanghalan and emerged as the competition's winner.
+Berdin began her career as a child actress after appearing in Star Circle Quest: Search for the Next Kiddie Superstars (2010), she appeared in several television series on ABS-CBN after her stint on the contest and prior to her singing career.
+After a five-year hiatus to focus on her studies, she joined Tawag ng Tanghalan in 2017 and won the competition.
+She subsequently signed with Star Magic.

-Her 2022 single "Mahika" with Adie reached No. 1 on the Billboard Philippines Songs chart.
-Up until October 2023 "Mahika" became the Longest-Charting Track In Billboard's Philippines Songs History at 69 weeks.
+Her 2022 single "Mahika" with Adie reached No. 1 on the Billboards Philippines Songs chart.
+Up until October 2023, "Mahika" became the longest-charting track on the Billboards Philippines Songs chart at 69 weeks.
 Her debut EP "WTF I actually wrote these songs" was released in 2022.
 She was previously a regular on the variety show ASAP Natin 'To, until her transition to an independent artist.

 Her 2023 single "Sitwasyonship" was her first self-composed release as an independent artist.
+This was followed by the release of "Alas Dos Na!!!" on May 10, 2024, as the debut single for her new label, Island Records Philippines.

-This was followed by the release of "Alas Dos Na!!!" on May 10, 2024, as launching single for her new label Island Records Philippines.
+On May 18, 2026, Berdin returned to the Wish 107.5 bus to perform a live version of her self-composed song "What If I Miss You for the Rest of My Life?", later going viral and drawing attention from international artists such as Demi Lovato, SZA, Doechii, and Lauren Jauregui.